isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/overview.md

 Download the detailed job descriptions here (hyperlink).
 # Join Us
 Apply to be a job shadow @ SWITCH here (hyperlink)!
-Limited slots of 30 job shadows.
+Limited vacancies of 30 job shadows.